Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3

+The analysis for Case-3 (with a fixed value of $d=-1$) is motivated to find the constraints on the parameter space for the fiducial scenario of the delay time distribution, which resembles closely previous analysis \citep{LIGOScientific:2021psn}.
+The priors of the runs for each of the parameters can be found in Table \ref{tab:priors}.
+We have summarised the estimated values of the parameters for different cases in Table \ref{tab:estimations}.
+All the quoted values of the error bars are 68$\%$ confidence intervals unless mentioned otherwise.

-\textit{Case-1 (GW source population + $H_0$):} For this scenario, the joint constraints on the $13$ GW source population parameters and one cosmological parameter $H_0$ is shown in Fig. \ref{fig:pop+H0}.
+\textbf{Case-1 (GW source population + $H_0$):} For this scenario, the joint constraints on the thirteen GW source population parameters and one cosmological parameter, $H_0$, is shown in Fig. \ref{fig:pop+H0}.
 The joint estimation can be broadly classified into the parameters related to the delay time + merger rate, mass distribution, and cosmology.
-Among the delay time + merger rate parameters, we find that data supports a scenario of a steep increase in the redshift evolution of the merger rate ($d<-1$), with BBHs merger rate density at $z=0$ $R_0=26.87^{+8.42}_{-7.04}$ $\rm Gpc^{-3} \ yr^{-1}$.
-Due to modeling the GW merger rate with the Madau-Dickinson star formation rate, the merger rate at high redshift is significantly constrained.
-These constraints are solely driven by the constraints from delay time distribution.
+Among the delay time + merger rate parameters, we find that data support a scenario of a steep increase in the redshift evolution of the merger rate ($d<-1$), with BBHs merger rate density at $z=0$ {$R_0=22.3^{+7.5}_{-5.7}$} $\rm Gpc^{-3} \ yr^{-1}$.
+Our constraint on the GW merger rate at high redshifts is dominated by our assumptions on the SFR and the constraints we obtain on the time-delay parameters at low redshifts.
 However, if there is a different population of BBHs that do not contribute to low redshifts according to the Madau-Dickinson SFR, but contributes to the high redshift such as the Pop-III star, that cannot be constrained from this analysis.
 The expected number of events after including the detector noise and duty cycle agrees well with the total number of events with SNR $\geq12$ considered in this analysis.